h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ![image-processing-three-pre-built-experiments](assets/image-processing-three-pre-built-experiments.png)

 For understanding purposes, let's see how the first experiment was run.
-Right after, we will follow to understand the dataset and settings used in the first image model; doing so will allow us to understand **Embeddigns Transformer** (the first approach to image processing in Driverless AI).
+Right after, we will follow to understand the dataset and settings used in the first image model; doing so will allow us to understand **embeddings Transformer** (the first approach to image processing in Driverless AI).

 Our first image model(experiment) predicts a car's price (again, we will explore the dataset and all settings for this model in a moment).